jlevy/og-equity-compensation/README.md

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
 You vest only while you work for the company.
-If you leave immediately, you get no equity, and if you stay for years, you get most or all of it.
+If you quit or are terminated immediately, you get no equity, and if you stay for years, you get most or all of it.

 🄳 In some cases, vesting may be triggered by specific events, according to contractual terms called **accelerated vesting (or acceleration)**.
 For example, full vesting may be